dalifreire/bugdriver/README.md

 # bugdriver
-A basic test for upwork
+A basic test for upwork job

 Design and implement a class called Bug, which represents a bug moving along a horizontal wire.
 The bug can only move in one direction for one unit of distance at a time.
 The bug can also turn to reverse direction.
 Create a driver program that instantiates several Bug objects and demonstrates things like moving several times, then turning, then moving the same number of times (back to the original position).